kiideveloper/pogom/README.md

 Niantic blocked the IPs of several popular cloud providers such as Amazon, Digital Ocean, Google, etc. Try it on a different server.

+## Android client

+You can use [PokiiMap](http://pokiimap.readthedocs.io/en/latest/livemap.html#private-server) as a client to display data from a pogom server.
+Get it [here](http://pokiimap.readthedocs.io/en/latest/download.html) and see [documentations](http://pokiimap.readthedocs.io/en/latest/livemap.html#private-server)